mirrajabi/okhttp-json-mock/README.md

 just fork it and submit your changes to your fork and then create a pull request

 ### Changelog

+2.0 - `The library no longer depends on android classes`

 1.1.1 - `Fixes file name lowercase issue`